 You can’t just walk up to a recruiter and say, “Hi, what do you guys do?”
 That’s likely to net you a nice big blank stare and some awkward silence to boot.
 Before you lead into talking/asking about the company and begging for a job, you need to introduce yourself.

-This is where “knowing your elevator pitch” comes in; you should be able to smoothly and confidently deliver an introduction that includes your name, major, year in school, and why you’re interested in them.
+Here’s where “knowing your elevator pitch” comes in; you should be able to smoothly and confidently deliver an introduction that includes your name, major, year in school, and why you’re interested in them.
 Only then should you start asking questions.

 Practice on Companies You Don’t Care About